WAYZ: History

-Beginning in the late 1970s, then-WAYZ 101.5 FM was a country-formatted station.

-VerStandig bought FM 104.7 from John Staub (Hagerstown Broadcasting) and moved the WAYZ country format there in 2000, leaving it with FM 101.5; it broadcast an audio CNN headline news format for three weeks.
+Beginning in the late 1970s, WAYZ-FM was a country-formatted station.
+VerStandig bought Hagerstown, Maryland–based WWMD (104.7 FM) from John Staub (Hagerstown Broadcasting) and moved the WAYZ country format there in 2000, with the WWMD call sign moving to 101.5; it broadcast an audio CNN Headline News format for three weeks.

-Top 40 "Magic 101.5" debuted in October 2000, and operated until February 27, 2005.
+Top 40 "Magic 101-5" debuted in October 2000, and operated until February 27, 2005.
 This returned the format for the first time since WIKZ changed to adult contemporary in 1992.

-On February 27 of that year, Hagerstown-based WARX flipped to classic hits as "106.9 The Eagle", a few hours before Verstandig flipped WWMD to classic rock as "Eagle 101.5" with the callsign WEEG.
+On February 27 of that year, Hagerstown-based WARX flipped to classic hits as "106-9 The Eagle", a few hours before Verstandig flipped WWMD to classic rock as "Eagle 101-5" with the callsign WEEG.
 After a few days of dueling "Eagle"s, WWMD ceded the branding, briefly going with "The New 101.5".
-The following week, it became "Classic Rock 101.5" with the callsign WFYN.
-Local media observers noted the similarity of the new callsign, which had no obvious meaning, to a profane insult ("fuck you, Nassau") over the branding conflict.
+The following week, it became "Classic Rock 101-5" with the callsign WFYN.
+Local media observers noted the similarity of the new call sign, which had no obvious meaning, to a profane insult ("fuck you, Nassau") over the branding conflict.

-On September 17, 2007, WFYN flipped from classic rock to active rock as Rock 101.5.

-On March 16, 2009, WFYN became WBHB-FM and changed its Rock 101.5 branding to 101.5 Bob Rocks; it continues to broadcast an active rock format.
+On September 17, 2007, WFYN flipped from classic rock to active rock as Rock 101-5.
+On March 16, 2009, WFYN became WBHB-FM and changed its Rock 101-5 branding to 101-5 Bob Rocks; it continued to broadcast an active rock format.

-In August 2025, Verstanding Media announced that WBHB-FM active rock format would move to 92.1 on September 1, and WAYZ country format will move back to the 101.5 frequency on September 15 for the first time since 2000.
+The Bob format and WBHB call sign moved to the 92.1 frequency in September 2025, making way for the WAYZ format to return from 104.7 in Hagerstown, which Verstandig Media sold to Brighter Media Group.

+It was announced August 12, 2026, that Manning Media would be purchasing the license for WAYZ, along with WBHB and WIKG.